-This is a great food cheat as it delivers on so many fronts!
-Not only can you make your own kebab meat, which can be baked in the oven, but the interesting twist is that you can make the meat for the kebab in a slow cooker and leave it cooking while you’re out on a Friday night.
+You can make your own kebab meat that’s baked in the oven, but an interesting twist is that you can make the meat for the kebab in a slow cooker and leave it cooking while you’re out on a Friday night.
 No more hunting for a kebab shop on the way home, or wishing you were nearer to one.

 With this slow cooker fake kebab recipe you can come home and have your kebab ready to serve.
 And, as you’re not sure how long you’ll be out, or what time you’ll be home, the slow cooker is safe and keeps it warm until you do roll in!

 The recipe I use is one by Kenny McGovern, who wrote the The Takeaway Secret.
 Kenny’s book was the top of Amazon’s book lists when it was first published and everybody raves about it.
 I do a few of my own adjustments for personal taste, but the basic kebab recipe is spot on for 95% of tastes.
 Now, you also don’t have to get it spot on if you’re an ingredient or two short.
 So don’t get too hung up on individual ingredients, just know that the full list is your ultimate goal when you get round to remembering to buy them.

 But – and this is the beauty of it – the kebab recipe is baked in the oven, but you can also use a slow cooker to ‘bake’ it.
 When you use a slow cooker it firms up and crisps on the outside, and keeps moist in the middle.